nsnw/pids/README.md

 * `DISABLED`, which tells `pids` to exit on boot and not run any further.
 The default is **0** (not disabled).
 * `SSH_KEY`, which if specified should be an SSH key in the same format as found in `~/.ssh/authorized_keys`.
 This will be placed into `/home/pi/.ssh/authorized_keys` on the Pi to allow login as the `pi` user.
 * `PERSISTENT`, which tells `pids` to copy all the data off the USB storage device to allow subsequent reboots to happen without the USB storage device.
 The default is **0** (don't persist).
+* `URL`, which if specified should be a URL pointing to a list of images for `pids` to download.
+* `REFRESH`, which will cause `pids` to redownload the images from `URL` after the given number of seconds.
+By default this is not set, which means it will not redownload images until the next reboot.

 By default, the `pi` user does not have a password set.
 This is to disable SSH login *unless* an SSH key is provided using the `SSH_KEY` option above.
 The only exception to this is if there's a problem on boot - for more information see the troubleshooting section below.